dav-noble/project-1-heartfelt/README.md

 Images not having "alt" attributes was flagged and quickly resolved.

-The sire did not have a meta description, reducing the SEO score, a short description was added resolving the issue.
+The site did not have a meta description, reducing the SEO score, a short description was added resolving the issue.

 The final lighthouse scores are as follows: